mrtnzlml/mrtnzlml/README.md

 ### Hi there 👋

-- 🔭 I’m currently trying to build a new business(es) in Mexico :mexico:, wanna join me?
+- 🔭 I’m currently trying to build a new business(es) in Mexico :mexico:
 - 🌱 I’m currently learning [Rust](https://github.com/rust-lang/rust)
-- 👯 I’m looking to collaborate on my new projects
+- 👯 I’m looking to collaborate on my new projects (Mexico timezone)
 - 🤔 I’m looking for help with setting up [Bazel](https://github.com/bazelbuild/bazel) for [`adeira/universe`](https://github.com/adeira/universe) monorepo
 - 📫 How to reach me: `mrtnzlml+github@gmail.com`